This is the DEFCON Warning System.

-This is the DEFCON Warning System.
 Alert status for 8 P.M., Thursday, October 20th, 2016.
 Condition code is

 If this had been an actual attack, the DEFCON Warning System will give radiation readings for areas that are reported to it.
 Your readings will vary.
 Official news sources will have radiation readings for your area.

-For immediate updates, go to www.defconwarningsystem.com.
+For immediate updates, go to http://www.defconwarningsystem.com.
 Breaking news and important information can be found on the DEFCON Warning System message board and on the DEFCON Twitter feed DEFCONWS.
 You may also subscribe to the YouTube channel DefconWarningSystem and the DEFCON Warning System mailing list.
 Note that Twitter and YouTube updates may be subject to delays.
 The next scheduled update is 6 P.M.
-Pacific Time, September 1st, 2016.
+Pacific Time, November 10th, 2016.
 Additional updates will be made as the situation warrants, with more frequent updates at higher alert levels.

 This concludes this broadcast of the DEFCON Warning System.